nomemory/neat-matrix-library/README.md

 // Matrix Equality
 //
 // *****************************************************************************

+// 1 if m2 and m1 have the same dimensions
+// 0 otherwise
 int nml_mat_eqdim(nml_mat *m1, nml_mat *m2);

+// 1 if (m2 and m1 have the same dimensions) and (the same values)
+// 0 oterwise
 int nml_mat_eq(nml_mat *m1, nml_mat *m2, double tolerance);

 // *****************************************************************************